 What are the advantage of ADO.Net

-The role of ADO.NET data providers is to permit direct manipulation of data through SQL.
-ADO.NET includes a SQL Server Data Provider that is highly optimized for interaction with SQL Server.
-It uses SQL Server's own Tabular Data Stream (TDS) format for exchanging information.
-This is deftly handled by the Advantage ADO.NET Data Provider.
+The primary role of ADO.NET data providers is to facilitate direct manipulation of data through SQL.
+ADO.NET includes a highly optimized SQL Server Data Provider, specifically designed for seamless interaction with SQL Server databases.
+Leveraging SQL Server's Tabular Data Stream (TDS) format, this data provider ensures efficient exchange of information.
+Notably, the Advantage ADO.NET Data Provider adeptly handles this process.

 Rich object model